ricardo-marques-old/StepsDirective/README.md

 ### Optional attributes

-* "sequential" being defined means that the circles behind the active one also remain active.
+* "sequential" steps before the current step will remain active
-* "bar" being defined means that you'll get a bar connecting the circles
+* "bar" creates bar connecting the circles
 * "clickable" enables the user to change steps by clicking on the label or circle.
 May be useful.
 * "no-collapse" disables collapsing of labels, use at own risk.